australias-best-silo-art

 The Murrumburrah Mills project was delayed in late 2020 due to COVID-19 restrictions, but Harden-Murrumburrah Regional Development Corporation (HRDC) finally got the green light, with Melbourne-based Mongolian street artist Heesco Khosnaran beginning the artwork in January 2021 and completing it by the end of February 2021.

-The mural is a depiction of the deep history and significance of the mills to the Murrumburrah-Harden community.
+The silo mural is a depiction of the deep history and significance of the mills to the Murrumburrah-Harden community.